osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 Metadata specific to the MQTT Sparkplug B component are:

-- **Namespace**: Specifies the topic namespace.
+- **Namespace**: Specifies the topic namespace
 - **Group_Id**: Specifies the element of the topic namespace that logically groups MQTT EoN nodes into the MQTT server and the consuming MQTT clients
 - **Edge_Node_Id**: Specifies the element of the topic namespace that uniquely identifies the MQTT EoN node within the infrastructure
 - **Device_Id**: Specifies the element of the topic namespace that identifies a device attached to the MQTT EoN node

 **Note:** A configured metadata level allows you to set the amount of metadata for the adapter.
 Specify the metadata level in [General configuration](xref:GeneralConfiguration).
-For the MQTT adapter, the following metadata is sent for the individual level:
+For the MQTT adapter, the following metadata are sent for the individual level:

 - `None`: No metadata
 - `Low`: AdapterType (ComponentType) and DataSource (ComponentId)